W-symmetry, topological vertex and affine Yangian: representations

 \subsection{Characters and topological vertex}

-In this section we will study characters of irreducible representations of $\mathcal{W}_{1+\infty}$ and find correspondence between these and the topological vertex of the topological string theory.
-Let us first review what is known from the representation theory of $\mathcal{W}_N$ \cite{Bouwknegt:1992wg} which is in many aspects quite similar to representation theory of the Virasoro algebra.
-The highest weight representations of $\mathcal{W}_N$ are labelled by $N-1$ charges, one of them being the $L_0$ eigenvalue (the conformal dimension).
+In this section we will study the characters of the irreducible representations of $\mathcal{W}_{1+\infty}$ and find a correspondence between these and the topological vertex of the topological string theory.
+Let us first review what is known from the representation theory of $\mathcal{W}_N$ \cite{Bouwknegt:1992wg}, which is in many aspects quite similar to the representation theory of the Virasoro algebra.
+The highest weight representations of $\mathcal{W}_N$ are labelled by $N-1$ complex numbers, one of them being the $L_0$ eigenvalue (the conformal dimension).
 The precise choice of these charges depends on the choice of the generating fields of $\mathcal{W}_N$.
 For generic values of the highest weights and the central charge $c$ the whole Verma module is irreducible and its character is simply

-If we tune the values of the highest weights to non-generic values (still keeping the generic values of the central charge), the Verma module can develop null states and is no longer irreducible.
-If we in addition tune the value of the central charge, more null states can appear for special values of the central charge (the minimal models) and to get irreducible representation, we must remove also these.
+If we tune the values of the highest weights to non-generic values (still keeping the generic values of the central charge), the Verma module can develop null states and it is no longer irreducible.
+If we in addition tune the value of the central charge, more null states can appear for special values of the central charge (this is what happens in the minimal models) and to get an irreducible representation, we must remove also these states.